opentap/Network-Analyzer/README.md

 * Calibration

-    Perform calibration tasks through PathWave Test Automation editor without the need for intricate scripting.
+    Perform calibration tasks through PathWave Test Automation Editor without the need for intricate scripting.
 The plugin supports calibration routines, ensuring the accuracy and reliability of your network analyzer measurements.

 * Channel/Trace Setup